-- Framework core is an arrangement of cybersecurity activities and references, organized to reach a particular outcome.
+Framework core.
+It's an arrangement of cybersecurity activities and references, organized to reach a particular outcome.
 Its function is to enable communication of cybersecurity risks across an organization.

-- Implementation tiers help associations by defining how they see healthcare cybersecurity management.
+Implementation tiers.
+They help associations by defining how they see healthcare cybersecurity management.
 They help to find the right level of thoroughness for a security program and enable communication of cyber risks across an organization.

-- Profiles are an arrangement of organizational goals and premises, and assets against the framework core results.
+Profiles.
+It's arrangements of organizational goals, premises, and assets against the framework core results.
 They align industry standards and best practices, support prioritization, and measurement according to the business needs.

 Cybersecurity in Healthcare: Main Compliance Requirements

 All healthcare solutions must comply with the requirements (data protection and others) set by national regulators and ministries.
 We have compiled a list of the most basic ones so that you understand what your software should correspond to before you enter the market with it in any region.

 It’s an organization that sets out requirements for medical applications distributed in the United States (software that processes, records, and stores Protected Healthcare Information) The main requirement is to maintain confidentiality, integrity, and availability of all electronically protected health information.